Using Your 401(K) to Pay Off Debt: What Are Your Options?

 Key insights

-• If you tap into your 401(k) funds to pay down debt, you're limiting your account's potential to reach your retirement goals through compounding.
+If you tap into your 401(k) funds to pay down debt, you're limiting your account's potential to reach your retirement goals through compounding.

-Can I use my 401(k) to pay off debt?
+Can you use your 401(k) to pay off debt?

-You can technically use a 401(k) to pay off debt, but doing so may be less than ideal for more reasons than one.
-For starters, accessing funds from a 401(k) through a loan or some type of withdrawal means that money won't be growing and compounding to help pay for your retirement.
+• Accessing funds from a 401(k) through a loan or withdrawal means that money won't be growing and compounding to help pay for your retirement.

-Ultimately, tapping into your 401(k) now means you're borrowing from your future self, which could leave you short on retirement funds and working longer.
-Not only that, but there are fees and consequences involved in accessing your 401(k) early, although they vary based on the strategy you use.
+• Tapping into your 401(k) now means you're borrowing from your future self, which could leave you short on retirement funds and working longer.

-Borrowing from your 401(k) to pay off debt
+3 ways to use your 401(k) to pay off debt

 "This is one of the many reasons it can benefit you to consolidate old retirement plans into your current employer retirement plan," Stroup said.

-"If you’re unable to repay the loan for any reason, it's considered defaulted, and you'll owe both taxes and a 10% penalty if you're under 59½," he said.
-"You'll also lose out on investing the money you borrow in a tax-advantaged account, which means that you miss out on potential investment growth over the long term that could amount to much more than the interest you'd repay."
+"You'll also lose out on investing the money you borrow in a tax-advantaged account, which means that you miss out on potential investment growth over the long term that could amount to much more than the interest you'd repay,” he said.

 You can also withdraw money from your 401(k) before age 65 or the plan's normal retirement age without taking on a loan, which means you have no obligation to pay the money back.
-Most of the time, withdrawals considered early from a 401(k) or an IRA take place before the age of 59½.
+Most of the time, withdrawals considered early from a 401(k) or an IRA take place before the age of 59-and-a-half.

 However, this move requires a penalty of 10% on the amount you take out.
 You would also owe income taxes on the amount taken from your 401(k) since deposits were initially made on a tax-advantaged basis.